General relativity from $p$-adic strings

 If eigenfunctions \eqref{eigenfctplane} are Bruhat-Tits tree plane waves, they must satisfy orthonormality conditions analogous to the Archimedean ones.
 This is captured by Definition \ref{defip} and Theorem \ref{thmnorm} below.
 However, before discussing orthonormality, we need to introduce the regularization scheme that we will employ.
 This regularization scheme is necessary because many of the sums on the tree that we will encounter are naively divergent.

 \begin{defn} Our regularization prescription for the evaluation of a meromorphic function $f$ at a point $x$ is as follows: expand the function $f$ in a Laurent expansion at point $x$ (which is allowed to be a pole), and pick out the constant term.
 This regularization and its variants are used often in physics.
-We plan to investigate the regularization from basic principles of quantum mechanics in a future paper.

 We will mostly be interested in applying this prescription to geometric sums: \begin{enumerate} \item If $ s >0$, the sum \be \sum_{k=1}^\infty p^{-ks}= \frac{1}{p^s-1} \ee is finite, so the constant term is just the value of the sum. \item If $s<0$, writing \be \sum_{k=1}^\Lambda p^{-ks}= \frac{1}{p^s-1} - \frac{p^{-s\Lambda}}{p^s-1}, \ee for a large cutoff $\Lambda$, has a pole in $p^{s\Lambda}$ in the second term as $\Lambda\to\infty$, which gets discarded. \item If $\Re\lb s\rb=0$ and $\Im \lb s \rb \neq 2ki/\log p$, $k\in\mathbb{Z}$, we can write $s=\epsilon + i \Im\lb s\rb$ and take the limit $\epsilon \to 0$ in Eqs. \eqref{eqq2222} or \eqref{eqq22222}, to obtain \be \sum_{k=1}^\infty p^{-ks}= \frac{1}{p^s-1}. \ee \item If $s=2ki/\log p$, $k\in\mathbb{Z}$, we can expand the right-hand side in Eq. \eqref{eqq2222} as \be \frac{1}{p^s-1} = \frac{1}{s \log (p)}-\frac{1}{2} + \OO\lb s \rb, \ee which contains a log singularity in $p^s$ as $s\to 2ki/\log p$.
 The constant term in this case~is~$-1/2$. \end{enumerate} \end{defn} More details on this method of regularization can be found in \cite{renreb}.